-In an effort to ensure and maintain the safety and well-being of our community, the following Guest Policy will be amended for the during of the 2022-2023 Academic Year as follows:
+In an effort to ensure and maintain the safety and well-being of our community, the following Guest Policy will be modified for the 2022-2023 Academic Year.
+All edits and updates will be communicated in a timely manner.
+Please review the COVID-19 Code of Student Conduct for Residential Life Students for additional information.